Do you want to know how to start a successful blog in 2023?

 It has been the one side business that has earned me more than any other.
 In 2022 alone, I earned over $43,000 and drove thousands of site visitors.

 So how do you start a successful blog?
 There are five steps to creating a successful blog.

-In this article, I’m going to share my 10 years of experience on how to start a successful blog and grow it into a thriving part-time business as I have.
+In this article, I will share my ten years of experience on how to start a successful blog and grow it into a thriving part-time business as I have.

 Tools Mentioned in This Article

-Before I get into the how-to of this article I wanted to share a short list of all the tools and courses I mention in this article since it is a long article so you don’t have to waste time scanning through to find that one link back.
+Before I get into the how-to of this article, I wanted to share a short list of all the tools and courses I mention in this article since it is a long article, so you don’t have to waste time scanning through to find that one link back.